SAKSHAM1381/Machine-Learning/README.md

 A project made by a group of 3 as a part of Coursework.

 # Description of the project
 A simple yet challenging project, to anticipate the quality of wine.
-The com- plexity arises due to the fact that the data set has fewer samples is highly imbalanced.
+The com plexity arises due to the fact that the data set has fewer samples is highly imbalanced.
 Can you overcome these obstacles build a good predictive model to classify them?
-Features in the data set are continuous but all have dif- ferent ranges, so we normalized them by dividing with the respective maximum of each feature which reduces the range between 0 and 1.
+Features in the data set are continuous but all have dif ferent ranges, so we normalized them by dividing with the respective maximum of each feature which reduces the range between 0 and 1.
 Now that we have a normalized data set we have used Machine Learning model, in this case random